totemmaker/totemmaker-docs/docs/interfaces/BLE.md

 *[BLE]: Bluetooth Low Energy

-Provides remote communication with BLE capable Totem modules.
-This interface can be used whit any ESP32 development board to control Totem modules, even from multiple connections.
+Provides wireless communication with Totem modules.
+This interface can be used whit any BLE capable ESP32 development board to control Totem modules, even from multiple connections.
 Interface provides all required functionality to discover Totem robots and connect them.
 Modules are able to represent themselves as "robot", providing name, color, model (type of robot).
 This information is available before BLE connection is established.

 ```arduino